legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

 2. If you are sure that your Spark application is production ready, it is better to submit it with the option `--deploy-mode cluster`.
   However the default option (`--deploy-mode client`) is good for debugging.
+  And also, `--deploy-mode client` is much faster to submit generally speaking.
+  It is suggested that you use `--deploy-mode client` for ad hoc Spark applications and `--deploy-mode cluster` for production ready applications that need to be run many times.

 ## Spark Shell